 What Is A Monarchy?

 At the core, the easiest way to define a country with a monarchy is any government where the leader of a group holds some sort of leadership title that is passed down by birth.
 Along with this, they need to hold onto that title/position until they either die or willingly abdicate.
 The person holding the title is considered the monarch.
 Technically, any country with a monarch is considered a monarchy, though that doesn’t mean they are all run the same.
-For example, let’s take a look at probably the most recognizable monarch: Queen Elizabeth II of the UK.
+For example, let’s take a look at probably the most recognizable monarch today: King Charles III of the UK.

-Technically, Queen Elizabeth is the monarch both of the UK as well as its commonwealths, including countries like Australia, Canada, and Jamaica.
-However, despite holding this title, she doesn’t necessarily hold a political role.
+Technically, King Charles III is the monarch both of the UK as well as its commonwealths, including countries like Australia, Canada, and Jamaica.
+However, despite holding this title, he doesn’t necessarily hold a political role.
 Instead, all of these countries have some sort of constitution and representative bodies, making them constitutional monarchies.
 Here, the role of the monarch is more of a figurehead one.
 They are still a focus of great national pride and attention, and may host other heads of state for diplomatic functions.

 Even outside of the UK and its commonwealths, the bulk of existing monarchies out there today fall under this category, like Japan, Bhutan, Denmark, Spain, and others.
 However, there are other types of monarchies out there, some that still have some degree of political power.